renaud1239/RRT/README.md

 RRT - A numerical kernel for Relativistic Ray Tracing
 =====================================================

+**RRT is now featuring a real-time webcam feed version!** If that's what you are looking for, have a look directly at the real-time directory...

 This program provides a numerical code which simulates the distortion of light induced by a (non-rotating) black hole sitting at the center of a cube which faces are covered by some input image or texture.

 It does so by means of the ray tracing technique but with the rays bending according to the so-called Schwarzschild metric (i.e. the solution of Einstein's general relativity field equation for an isolated spherical non-rotating mass).